shinshin86/habanero-bee-google-apps-script/README.md

 ### 2. Enter the Google Apps Script and click the Deploy button.

 Copy the [Google Apps Script code exists here](https://raw.githubusercontent.com/shinshin86/habanero-bee-google-apps-script/main/habanero-bee-google-apps-script.gs) into the editor as shown in the capture, save it, and then click the Deploy button.
+(Depending on version of the code, actual content of code may differ from that of capture.)

 ![Enter the Google Apps Script and click the Deploy button.](./images/en/setup-02.png)